Exlll/ConfigLib/README.md

   are treated as missing and are, therefore, handled as described in the section above.
-* By setting `inputNulls` to true, null values read from the configuration file override the corresponding default values of a configuration class with null or set the component value of a record type to null.
+* By setting `inputNulls` to true, null values read from the configuration file overwrite the corresponding default values of a configuration class with null or set the component value of a record type to null.
 If the configuration element type is primitive, an exception is thrown.